Deportations from East Prussia during World War I

-Deportations from East Prussia during World War I was a forced deportation of local inhabitants from Russian-occupied areas of East Prussia to remote areas of the Russian Empire in 1914–1915.
+In 1914–1915, the Russian Empire forcibly deported local inhabitants from Russian-occupied areas of East Prussia to more remote areas of the empire, particularly Siberia.
 The official rationale was to reduce espionage and other resistance behind the Russian front lines.
-As many as 13,600 people, including children and the elderly, were deported to Siberia.
-Due to difficult living conditions, the mortality rates were high and only 8,300 people returned home after the war.
-However, the deportations have received very little attention from scholars as they were overshadowed by the much larger refugee crisis in Russian Empire and the expulsion of Germans after World War II.
+As many as 13,600 people, including children and the elderly, were deported.
+Due to difficult living conditions, the mortality rates were high, and only 8,300 people returned home after the war.

+The deportations had not received much attention from scholars, as they were overshadowed by the much larger refugee crisis in the Russian Empire and the expulsion of Germans after World War II.

 Background

 Military action began on the Eastern Front on 17 August 1914 with the Battle of Stallupönen during the Russian invasion of East Prussia.
-As German army was concentrated on the Western Front, Russians occupied about two-thirds of Prussia and stood just 40 km away from Königsberg.
+As the German army was concentrated on the Western Front, Russians occupied about two-thirds of East Prussia and stood just 40 km away from Königsberg.
 It was the only German Empire territory, apart from Alsace-Lorraine on the Western Front, that saw direct military actions during the war.
-Russians were defeated in the Battle of Tannenberg and retreated, but counterattacked in October 1914.
-This time, they captured about one-fifth of Prussia.
-The front stabilized until February 1915 when Russians were driven out during the Second Battle of the Masurian Lakes.
-These two waves of Russian attacks were accompanied by two mass populations movements in different directions: locals evacuating deeper into Germany and deportations into Siberia.
+The Russians were defeated in the Battle of Tannenberg and retreated, but counterattacked in October 1914.
+This time, they captured about one-fifth of East Prussia.
+The front stabilized until February 1915 when the Russians were driven out during the Second Battle of the Masurian Lakes.
+These two waves of Russian attacks were accompanied by two mass population movements in different directions: locals evacuating deeper into Germany and deportations into Siberia.
 Contemporary estimates put the number of refugees into Germany at 870,000 in August and 300,000 in October.
 For comparison, the 1910 German census recorded a total population of 2,064,175 in East Prussia.

 Russians deeply distrusted the German population.
-Even before battles began, MVD issued an order to treat every male citizen of the German Empire and Austria-Hungary between ages 18 and 45 as a civilian prisoners of war.
-To prevent espionage, such people had to be deported out of the European Russia.
-Such policies resulted in some 200,000 German deportees from Volhynia and Bessarabia.
+Even before battles began, MVD issued an order to treat every male citizen of the German Empire and Austria-Hungary between ages 18 and 45 as a civilian prisoner of war.
+Supposedly to prevent espionage, such people were deported out of European Russia.
+Such policies resulted in the deportation of some 200,000 Germans from Volhynia and Bessarabia.
 Generally, the internment of civilians of enemy nationality became a common practice among the warring states.